My name is Ross Poulton. I'm 30-something, and I'm a problem solver.

 I've got a pretty broad collection of interests: computers & IT, fatherhood, music, photography, and craft beer.
 I've written a little about some of those things below.

 In 2011 I became known as "Dad" to a pretty cool little kid.
 Being a dad has bought me more enjoyment (not to mention taught me more about time management and shown me what my real sleep requirements are) than I ever imagined possible.
+Our second son arrived in 2014, further reducing our actual required levels of sleep.

 Also in 2011, I completed my Bachelor of Business at Swinburne University.
 I started working immediately after completing high school, and later decided a tertiary education was a good idea.
 Unlike many university students I wasn't there to get a job, but rather to broaden my horizons a little and expand my understanding of business theory.
 So far it seems to be working.